 Nearly all the perimeter of Wanstead Flats has a ditch, often with a bank, to prohibit vehicular access.
 The only vehicles normally allowed are service vehicles and bicycles.
 Horses may be taken onto the Flats and are supposed to keep to bridle paths marked by posts.
 There is considerable pedestrian traffic because of the large number of people living nearby and the availability of the area for activities such as the flying of model aircraft and kites, bird watching, botanizing and the exercising of people and dogs; this must have some effect on the ecology of the area.
 Fishing in Alexandra Lake is no longer undertaken and model boating in the old Model Yacht Pond ceased when the pond no longer retained water.

 From the times when Wanstead Flats was used to assemble cattle from the long cattle droves, through to the end of local cattle grazing in 1996, through those years when the Flats was regarded as an inhospitable and wild place to the early 20th century when it was a popular recreation area, through the wartime when gun emplacements and prisoners of war were held here to post war pre-fab housing and increasing sports facilities - the Flats have had many uses.
 They have also had many abuses - some already mentioned - and threats.
 The use of the Flats for housing is an issue that re-occurs from time to time - most recently when housing was permitted for a time post-war.
-Pipe lines have had to be laid - a gas pipe from the vicinity of Angell's Pond to near Park Road, Aldersbrook, and more recently the water-desalination pipe-line from Beckton to Woodford.
-Most recently - in the summer of 2008 - a cycle-route has been proposed, traversing parts of the Flats including from near Angell's Pond to Capel Road Changing Rooms and then diagonally across to Aldersbrook Road.
-Like the proposal a few years ago to provide evening sports facilities by Aldersbrook Road, the suggestion even includes lighting!
+Pipe lines have had to be laid - a gas pipe from the vicinity of Angell's Pond to near Park Road, Aldersbrook, and in 2008 a water-desalination pipe-line from Beckton to Woodford, which crosses Wanstead Flats almost from end to end, east to west.
+In the summer of 2008 a cycle-route was proposed, traversing parts of the Flats including from near Angell's Pond to Capel Road Changing Rooms and then diagonally across to Aldersbrook Road.
+Like the proposal a few years ago to provide evening sports facilities by Aldersbrook Road, the suggestion even included lighting.
 From the mid 1800's people have vehemently opposed numerous proposals to radically change the Flats.
 It is important that these issues are monitored and oppositions to unwelcome changes are made - not just for the people that appreciate Wanstead Flats, but for the vast amount of wildlife that lives there - including a healthy population of a rare London bird - the skylark.